 A steep walk via the subtropical forest and small hamlets take to Bahundanda, Chamje, and Bagarchhap entering the Manang region with the view of the first Tibetan Monastery and the occasional glimpses of Annapurna II (7937m) and Lamjung Himal (6986m).
 The trail follows through the river valley with good eye-catching sites along the way of Pisang peak and Annapurna II at Pisang village.
 Enjoy the fantastic climbing of Pisang peak camping at base camp; we conquer the summit.

 From Manang, we will go to the central valley to the west of Khangsar Village. which is tell as the Last Village of Nepal and trek up to Tilicho Lake.
 For the lovers of nature it a magnificent view and real opportunity to see a lake at this altitude and also it is famous for the religious point of view.
 The trail goes to Yak Kharka and joins the usual route crossing the Thorong La Pass (5416m).
 Also, we will visit Muktinath via Plateau of Kagbeni and return to Jomsom.
 On the way, we will pass through every type of vegetation zone. from lush sub-tropical as well as harsh semi-desert and over one of the highest trekking passes in the world.

 This great Pisang peak Climbing leads you to the little village inhabited by a wide diversity of people from different ethnic groups, offering spectacular and majestic views of the white Himalayas.
-Pisang peak climbing will be a perfect adventure for those who aspire to venture into some of the less trodden remote regions of Nepal apart from regular trekking routes and have an adventurous climbing experience.
+Pisang peak climbing will be a perfect adventure for those who aspire to venture into some of the less trodden remote regions of Nepal apart from regular trekking routes and have adventurous climbing experience.